jonathanStrange0/zapier_sa_assessment/Questions.md

 ```

 ## Author's Notes (not part of the email):
-Clearly, this customer is not the friendliest or happiest.
+This customer is not the friendliest or happiest.
 The order in which I make the following suggestions would depend on the previous context with this particular customer.
 For instance, if we had already had conversations about their security requirements and ruled out the Code by Zapier route, I wouldn't suggest it here.
-I may also ask some questions to clarify the situation's requirements if there is no interaction history with them.
+I may also ask some questions to clarify the situation's requirements if there is no history of interaction with them.

 ## Answer:
 Hello!
 Thank you for reaching out.
 Running custom code on your infra is essential to your desired workflows.
-While Zapier cannot currently run completely on-prem for our clients, there are several ways you can run custom code in your Zaps.
+While Zapier cannot currently run completely on-prem for our clients, you can run custom code in several ways in your Zaps.
 Here are a few suggestions in order of level of complexity and effort:

 ### 1. Use Code by Zapier
-Zapier does offer a workflow step that allows you to run custom code, complete with an AI assistant to speed up the process.
-This works well for simple tasks like custom data transformations, string manipulations, or API requests.
+Zapier does offer a workflow step that allows you to run custom code, complete with an AI assistant, to speed up the process.
+This works well for custom data transformations, string manipulations, or API requests.

 Code by Zapier is best suited for small scripts with limited dependencies and runtime requirements rather than large-scale custom app logic.